akshitagupta15june/Emusify/README.md

 We are proud that in this short period of time we were able to make a recommendation system and that to working very efficiently.

 We can also edit the code for capturing multiple people's emotions and collaborative song recommendations on the basis of multiple people's emotions.

-Paying attention to various factors, such as particular context, personal parameters, feelings, and emotions, is highly important to the decision-making process of recommendations.

-By feeding the data from various sources, the system is aimed to listen to each particular user and understand their purposes of listening, feelings, and contextual preferences to select the best-suited music pieces for them.
-We observed what kind of data is needed for the recommendation system and how it can be fetched.

 ## What we learned 🤔